 To improve incident management and learn from past incidents, it is essential to conduct post-incident analysis and make necessary improvements.
 This involves reviewing incidents, identifying areas for enhancement, and implementing action items.

 By making changes to applications, incident response plans, runbooks, and alerting systems, future incident response efforts can be improved.
-These measures help in refining the incident management process and ensuring more effective handling of incidents.
+These measures help in refining the incident management process and ensure more effective handling of incidents.

 The Incident Manager utilizes a set of checklists to evaluate various questions and action points throughout the incident timeline.
 This enables organizations to conduct post-incident analysis and implement necessary improvements, leading to enhanced incident response capabilities and reduced impact of future incidents.